-'Making Good Society': 'Liberal democracy is a three-legged stool — though, at present, it’s a pretty wobbly stool.
+There was further enlightenement in a Carnegie Trust report 'Making Good Society': 'Liberal democracy is a three-legged stool — though, at present, it’s a pretty wobbly stool.
 One leg is government, providing public capital.
 Another the market, providing market capital.
 And the third, civil society, providing social capital.
 To get things back in balance, the third leg needs strengthening.'
 Which was well put, I thought, and implies that The Big Society is a very significant initiaive.

-Frances Fukuyama, who was talking about these things a decade ago: 'the area where governments probably have the greatest direct ability to generate social capital is education.
+But if it is significant, then it will surely require significant resources to develop and sustain the traditions and habits of civil engagement and service that will be required, which reminded me of an essay by Frances Fukuyama, who was talking about these things a decade ago: 'the area where governments probably have the greatest direct ability to generate social capital is education.
 Educational institutions do not simply transmit human capital, they also pass on social capital in the form of social rules and norms. '

 No comments: